 So let's reload and you can see that everything is working.

 We're able to scroll everywhere the circle, but it isn't the animation that we want.
-We don't want that the circle follows perfectly our finger but we want that it follows with a spring animation.
+We don't want the circle to follow our finger perfectly but we want it to follow with a spring animation.

 Abstract the logic inside a custom hook: useFollowAnimatedPosition